 But concern had been expressed that the sound environment in this particular room was unsatisfactory so I conducted a sound pressure level (SPL) reading during the procedure (which was a removal of the prostate gland and the patient was fully sedated and wore hearing protection).

-There was a total number of five staff; 1 surgeon, 2 surgical nurses, 1 anesthetic nurse and 1 assistant auxiliary nurse.
+There was a total number of five staff; 1 surgeon, 2 surgical nurses, 1 anesthetic nurse, and 1 assistant auxiliary nurse.

-Frequencies and Signal to Noise Ratio
+Frequencies and Signal-to-Noise Ratio

 What to do?

 Even though building regulations weren’t exceeded when looking at the pure mathematics of it, staff still had a hard time working so what can be done?
 My thoughts on actions would include reviewing the possibilities of installing a full-length, sound-absorbing ceiling.
 But also installing wall absorbers that will affect the lingering horizontal reflections of sounds that disturb speech intelligibility.
-Secondary, the ventilation needs to be looked at and possibly adjusted.
+Second, the ventilation needs to be looked at and possibly adjusted.

 **the da Vinci Surgical System is a robotic surgical system made by the American company Intuitive Surgical.
-Approved by the Food and Drug Administration (FDA) in 2000, it is designed to facilitate complex surgery using a minimally invasive approach, and is controlled by a surgeon from a console.
+Approved by the Food and Drug Administration (FDA) in 2000, it is designed to facilitate complex surgery using a minimally invasive approach and is controlled by a surgeon from a console.
 According to the manufacturer, the da Vinci System is called “da Vinci” in part because Leonardo da Vinci‘s “study of human anatomy eventually led to the design of the first known robot in history.”